Whether chicken was on sale at the grocery store or you accidentally bought too much, a whole chicken can be frozen if purchased raw or fully cooked.

 Don’t use storage wrap alone to freeze your chicken.
 A single layer of wrap is not durable enough to keep odors and moisture away from your chicken.

 If you experience power failure, avoid opening the door of your freezer.
-Foods in a full freezer are typically safe for two days while a half-full freezer’s food lasts for about one day, according to the United States Department of Agriculture.
+Foods in a full freezer are typically safe for two days while a half-full freezer’s food lasts for about one day, according to the USDA.